 Short answer: Not really.
 It wasn’t designed to.

-With an adaptive design approach Salesforce Reference Architecture can help improve perceived mobile loads and server-side load times.
-SFRA also contains a number of pre-connected integrations with the SFCC backend, which means that they should, in theory, perform better than custom built-in integrations.
+With an adaptive design approach, Salesforce Reference Architecture can help improve perceived mobile loads and server-side load times.
+SFRA also contains several pre-connected integrations with the SFCC backend, which means that they should, in theory, perform better than custom built-in integrations.

 But SFRA alone will not make your store much faster!
 It allows easier site development and lowers the total cost of ownership.
-In some cases, however, it may actually worsen load times—depending on the number of 3rd-party scripts and technologies introduced from the builder.
+In some cases, however, it may worsen load times—depending on the number of 3rd-party scripts and technologies introduced by the builder.

 Uninstalling unnecessary Salesforce Commerce Cloud apps